-We emphasize that the string melting AMPT model currently cannot describe the directed flow well~\cite{Nayak:2019vtn}, including $v_1(\pt)$~\cite{Nayak:2020djj} that is crucial for the left-right $v_2$ splitting, even though the model typically well describes elliptic and triangular flows.
-Therefore, results of the $v_2$ splitting from the AMPT model in this study are used primarily to demonstrate the relationship between the $v_2$ splitting and $v_1$ as shown in Eqs.\eqref{v2s0} and \eqref{v2s}.
-The AMPT results of $v_1(\pt)$ and the $v_2$ splitting here are not intended as quantitative predictions for these experimental observables; instead, they represent our exploration of the $v_2$ splitting possibilities.
-The inability of the string melting AMPT model to reproduce $v_1$ observables is related to its neglect of the finite nuclear thickness along the beam direction ($z$), because the nuclear $z$-width varies along the $x$-direction and thus affects the tilted shape of the created matter.
-In addition, the finite nuclear thickness has been shown to significantly affect the energy density of the dense matter at lower energies~\cite{Lin:2017lcj,Mendenhall:2020fil} and the dynamics at finite rapidities even at high energies~\cite{Shen:2017bsr}.
-Also note that we have only used the theoretical reaction plane in this study; the effects of the experimental event plane methods~\cite{Poskanzer:1998yz} on the $v_2$ splitting would require further studies.
+We emphasize that the string melting AMPT model currently cannot describe the directed flow well~\cite{Nayak:2019vtn,Nayak:2020djj}, even though the model typically well describes the elliptic and triangular flows.
+Therefore, results of the $v_2$ splitting from the AMPT model in this study are used primarily to demonstrate the relationship between the $v_2$ splitting and $v_1$ as shown in Eqs.\eqref{v2s0}-\eqref{v2s}.
+The AMPT results of $v_1(\pt)$ and the $v_2$ splitting here are not intended as quantitative predictions for the experimental observables; instead, they represent the exploration of the $v_2$ splitting possibilities.
+The inability of the string melting AMPT model to reproduce $v_1$ observables is related to its neglect of the finite (i.e., nonzero) nuclear thickness along the beam ($z$) direction, because the nuclear $z$-width varies along the $x$-direction and would thus affect the tilted shape of the created matter.
+In addition, the finite nuclear thickness has been shown to significantly affect the energy density of the dense matter at low energies~\cite{Lin:2017lcj,Mendenhall:2020fil} and the dynamics at finite rapidities even at high energies~\cite{Shen:2017bsr}.